idexus/Sharp.UI/README.md

 # Overview
-Sharp.UI allows you to build a cross-platform .NET application interface (.NET MAUI) declaratively using fluent methods.
+Sharp.UI allows you to build a .NET Multi-platform App User Interface (.NET MAUI) declaratively in code using fluent methods.
 It is a wrapper library, mostly auto-generated.

 ### Before you start
 If you want to use this library, you must copy the `GlobalUsings.cs` file, which replaces the standard MAUI classes, into your project.